-Reset button while toggling the server's power switch to OFF then ON.
-Do not release the Web Console Reset button until selftest completes (the only front panel LED lit is the green POWER LED).
 NOTE Resetting the Web console to its default configuration will require the Web console to be reconfigured.
 Refer to Chapter 2 for the procedure.

-6. Connect an ASCII console to the RS232 port on the rear of the server and remove the LAN cable from the LAN Web console port on the rear of the server.
-Refer to Chapter 2 for ASCII Console operation tips.
+- 6. Connect an ASCII console to the RS232 port on the rear of the server and remove the LAN cable from the LAN Web console port on the rear of the server.
+Refer to the Troubleshooting the ASCII Console section for ASCII Console operation tips.
 If the ASCII console works, but the Web console does not, the problem is with the system board.
 To change the system board, you must replace the A-Class Exchange Base Unit (EBU).
-Refer to the "Replacing an A-Class Server Exchange Base Unit (EBU)" section.
+Refer to the Replacing an A-Class Server Exchange Base Unit (EBU) section. - 7.
 If neither the ASCII nor the Web consoles work, the system board is the problem in this case, also.
-Refer to the "Replacing an A-Class Server Exchange Base Unit (EBU)" section.
-NOTE If you can access the console but do not get a prompt, it may be that you do not have write access to the console.
+Refer to the Replacing an A-Class Server Exchange Base Unit (EBU) section. - If you can access the console but do not get a prompt, it may be that you do not have write access to the console.
 Multiple users may have access to the console (read access) at the same time, but only one user can write to the console at a time.
 To see which user has write access to the console, look at the Web console main screen.
 The user whose name is underlined has write access to the console.
 Write access can only be taken, not given.
 To acquire write access, press ctrl F12.
 Your username will now be underlined and you will be able to enter commands into the Web console system.
 Everyone else is excluded from writing to the console, but everyone on the system has read access.